-The implementation of our compensation philosophy is carried out under the supervision of the Compensation Committee.
-The Compensation Committee charter requires that the Compensation Committee meet as often as it determines is appropriate to carry out its responsibilities under the charter.
-The agenda for each meeting is usually developed by the chair of the Compensation Committee, in consultation with other compensation committee members, management and the compensation committee's independent advisors.
-The Compensation Committee also meets regularly in executive session.
-Our President and Chief Executive Officer, our Chief Financial Officer and our General Counsel, in addition to the compensation committee's independent advisors, may attend portions of the Compensation Committee meetings for the purpose of providing analysis and information to assist management with their recommendations on various compensation matters.
-Management does not participate in the executive sessions of the Compensation Committee.
+The implementation of our compensation philosophy is carried out under the supervision of the compensation committee.
+The compensation committee charter requires that the compensation committee meet as often as it determines is appropriate to carry out its responsibilities under the charter.
+The agenda for each meeting is usually developed by the chair of the compensation committee, in consultation with other compensation committee members, management and the compensation committee's independent advisors.
+The compensation committee also meets regularly in executive session.
+Our Chief Executive Officer, our Chief Financial Officer, our General Counsel, and our Vice President, Human Resources, in addition to the compensation committee's independent advisors, may attend portions of the compensation committee meetings for the purpose of providing analysis and information to assist management with their recommendations on various compensation matters.
+Management does not participate in the executive sessions of the compensation committee.

-In 2021, the Compensation Committee engaged Compensia, Inc. ("Compensia") as an independent advisor to the Compensation Committee.
-Compensia conducted an analysis and provided advice on, among other things, the equity compensation granted to our executive officers, including our Chief Executive Officer, director compensation and peer group selection.
-Compensia reported directly to the Compensation Committee, which retained sole authority to direct the work of and engage Compensia.
-As part of its analysis, Compensia collected and analyzed compensation information from a peer group of comparable public companies.
-The Compensation Committee considered this analysis when making its determinations regarding executive compensation in 2021, as detailed below in the section titled "Executive Compensation."
+The compensation committee engaged Compensia as an independent advisor to the compensation committee through March 2022.
+Compensia conducted an analysis and provided advice on, among other things, the equity compensation granted to our executive officers, including our Chief Executive Officer, director compensation and peer group selection and reported directly to the compensation committee.
+Compensia also collected and analyzed compensation information from a peer group of comparable public companies, which analysis was considered by the compensation committee when making its determinations regarding executive compensation in 2022, as detailed below in the section titled "Executive Compensation."